Skip to main content

 • in / not in - Match any tag in a list (enables multi-select)

-Examples: Promote scenario - Priority rule in first position:
+Examples: Promote scenario - Priority rule with descending direction, placed first:

 2. Sort by: Sales (7d) - Descending

 Result: All Nike products appear first, then remaining products sorted by sales.
-Demote scenario - Priority rule in last position:
+The priority rule is the primary sort because it is first in the list.
+Demote scenario - Priority rule with ascending direction, placed after metric:

 1. Sort by: Title - Ascending